kubeguard/guard/docs/guides/authenticator/github.md

 # Github Authenticator

-Guard Installation guide can be found [here](/docs/setup/install.md).
+Guard installation guide can be found [here](/docs/setup/install.md).
 To use Github, you need a client cert with `CommonName` set to Github organization name and `Organization` set to `Github`.
 To ease this process, use the Guard cli to issue a client cert/key pair.

 ```console
 $ guard init client {common-name} -o Github